 The Affordable Care Act is designed to provide all Americans with access to health insurance at reasonable rates, while working to lower costs, improving the quality of health care and improving the coordination of such care.
 Veterans have a few options to meet the terms of minimum essential coverage under the ACA.

 The Affordable Care Act requirements

-Beginning on January 1, 2014, Americans who do not qualify for an exemption are required to have minimum essential healthcare coverage or they will be liable to pay a fee when filing taxes.
+Beginning on January 1, 2014, Americans who do not qualify for an exemption are required to have minimum essential healthcare coverage.
 Minimum essential coverage includes many health insurance plans, such as employer-sponsored insurance, individual coverage purchased from the Health Insurance Marketplace and some types of health coverage offered through the Veterans Administration.

 Qualifying VA healthcare programs

 The Veteran's healthcare program, the Civilian Health and Medical Program and the spina bifida healthcare program, each administered by the VA, qualify under terms of the ACA as eligible programs, so if you’re already enrolled in one of these insurance types through the VA, you meet requirements for coverage.
 The ACA does not change any benefits you receive and your out-of-pocket costs remain the same.
 Enrolled vets will be notified by mail by the VA that there are no additional steps needed to comply with ACA standards.

 VA coverage can be complemented with private insurance or other federal health insurance coverage, such as Medicare, Medicaid and TRICARE.
 The ACA does not affect or alter your VA coverage alone or in coordination with other plans.
 Most TRICARE plans, for example, meet minimum essential coverage requirements on their own.
 You can continue to use other health insurance if you are already covered, but there is no need to seek out additional coverage beyond qualifying VA plans to comply with ACA requirements.